 Keep a detailed list of your parts inventory, your costs and your desired sales price because market values can change significantly over time.
 It will also be easier to report earnings and costs come tax time if you stay organized.

 Another way to run a profitable side hustle with small engines is to restore vintage equipment.
-As with any collector items the older, rarer and better condition a small engine is the more valuable it becomes.
+As with any collector item, the age, rarity and condition of a small engine determines its value.

 Some types of vintage small engine machines, such as chainsaws, hit-miss engines and old generators have a strong demand among collectors.
 Restoring vintage small engines to running condition can be hugely profitable, if you don’t become an avid collector yourself.